WildByDesign/SandboxYourFox/README.md

 - Firefox Sync does not work
 - Picture-in-Picture Mode (causes Firefox to crash)
 - Built-in Translations feature (causes Firefox to crash)

+### How To Install:

+Simply run the installer from the latest release.
+It will take care of everything needed.

+### How To Upgrade:

+You don't need to uninstall before upgrading.
+Just run the latest installer.
+It will remove the older release files and install the newer version.

+### How To Uninstall:

+Run the uninstaller directly from: `%PROGRAMFILES%\SandboxYourFox\Uninstall.exe`

+The uninstaller will first ask if you want to uninstall SandboxYourFox program files.
+Then it will ask if you want to remove your Profile as well.
+This gives the opportunity to keep your Profile when uninstalling just in case it is still needed later.

 ### SetAppContainerACL: